JoseBlanca/franklin/doc/source/using_franklin.rst

 Input and output files
 ______________________

 The input files required to do a mira analysis are the reads located in reads/cleaned.
 The reads files should follow the `naming conventions`_.

 Configuration parameters
 ________________________

 The default configuration is tailored to EST assemblies.
-To modify the mira command line parameters you should go to the mira section in the franklin.conf file.
+To modify the mira command line parameters you should go to the mira section in the ngs_backbone.conf file.
 The options are:

 job_options
   The mira job options parameter.
 By default they are: denovo, est